Chroanaa/SUPERHERO-SYSTEM/README.md

 ## This project is now working.

-You can check `vanilla-php` for old codebase.
+You can check `vanilla-php` branch for old codebase.